We have ideas to help you sleep deeper for longer. And ceiling fans can help year-round! Here are the top five benefits of sleeping with a fan.

 3. Temperature Control

-Temperature plays a key role in getting better sleep.
+We are familiar with temperature regulating pillows and bedding, temperature plays a key role in getting better sleep.
 The National Sleep Foundation reported that most sleep experts agree that the perfect room temperature for sleeping is 65 degrees.
 Of course, having a ceiling fan in your bedroom can help keep you comfortably cool.

 According to the National Sleep Foundation, your body temperature rises and falls slightly during the day, and this pattern is tied to your sleep cycle: “As you become drowsy, your temperature goes down, reaches its lowest level around 5:00 a.m., and climbs slightly as morning begins.
 This is why the air in your room can affect the quality of your sleep: if it’s too hot, it may interfere with your body’s natural dip and make you more restless through the night.”